ThorNicolai/System_Administration_Project/assignment02/LAMP Stack/Documentation/Setup.md

 - The files you need are "lamp.sh", user_input.sh and "vagrantfile".
 - If you plan on using this box for testing, also include "sqltest.php".
 - The easiest way to get these is to download the whole repo, or copy them from your local repo.
-- Copy these files to the directory you created for the test.
+- Copy these files to the directory you created for the VM.

 ## Setup
 - Navigate to the directory you created for the VM on your host.